playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

-# Rendering, Committing, Painting
+# Rendering, Committing, Painting {#rendering-committing-painting}

-While we might attribute the definition of "rendering" to mean "showing something new on-screen", this is only partially true.
+While we might attribute the definition of "rendering" to mean "showing something new on-screen," this is only partially true.
 While Angular follows this definition to some degree, React and Vue do not.

 Instead, React and Vue both have a trick up their sleeves; the virtual DOM (VDOM).
 While explaining the VDOM is a bit complex, here's the basics: